MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. On **LON-CL1**, on the task bar, right‑click **Windows PowerShell**, and then select **Run as Administrator**.

-1. In the console, enter one of the following commands, and then select Enter:
+1. In the console, enter one of the following commands, and then press the Enter key:

    ```ps
    Get-Help *resolve*